-When you cater to your body's needs by approaching nutrition with a focused, dedicated approach, you are ensuring that you are powered with the energy you need to surf for hours on end, as well as the nutrients required to recover and rebuild your muscles.
+When you cater to your body's needs by approaching nutrition with a focus and dedication you are ensuring that you are powered with all the energy you need to surf for hours on end, as well as the nutrients required to recover and rebuild your muscles.

 A consistent regime of proper surfing nutrition doesn't have to be complicated, and it doesn't mean sacrificing the taste of ‘good food’, as good should focus more on the benefits food provides to your body and less on the momentary pleasure of taste.